ShibaTheDeveloper/shiba-utils/README.md

 # Notice
-Library is incomplete, working on making it a package and finishing functionality.
+The library is **not finished!**
+It will be getting future updates for further functionality.

 ## Install Guide
 Install [LuaRocks](https://github.com/luarocks/luarocks/blob/main/docs/download.md)